MonetDB/MonetDBLite-Java/README.md

 //... do something with numberOfRowsAffected statement1.close(); //don't forget ;)

-MonetDBEmbeddedPreparedStatement statement2 = connection.prepareStatement("SELECT * FROM testPrepared WHERE oneValue=?;");
+MonetDBEmbeddedPreparedStatement statement2 = connection.prepareStatement("SELECT oneValue, information FROM testPrepared WHERE oneValue=?;");
 statement2.setInt(1, 12);
 QueryResultSet qrs = statement2.executeQuery();
 //... do something with the result set